Prince Harry, Meghan pursued by photographers in cars in New York

 Harry’s mother, Princess Diana, died in a car crash in 1997 while being pursued by paparazzi in Paris.

-The NYPD did not provide immediate comment to describe or corroborate the royals’ statement about the incident.
+The New York Police Department did not provide immediate comment to describe or corroborate the royals’ statement about the incident.

 “While being a public figure comes with a level of interest from the public, it should never come at the cost of anyone’s safety,” the statement from the couple said.